The 5 things SMBs should look for in a CRM

 A helpdesk full of resources is also a must.
 Don’t neglect to look for it.
 If not offered, how are you supposed to learn or solve minor issues in no time?
 It’s a no-brainer.
 No helpdesk, no help.

 Moreover, the leading CRMs stress on building a relationship with you and offer an open channel of communication with their users and potential ones.
 You can go to their social media or better their website and drop them a line.
 A member of the team will get back to you and answer your questions asap.
-Not bad and certainly an advantage in the fast-paced environments our businesses are called to compete.
+Not bad and certainly an advantage in the fast-paced environments our businesses are called to compete in.

-Hopefully, the CRM criteria I’ve itemized in this blog post will help you with your evaluation process.
+Hopefully, the CRM criteria I’ve itemized in this short blog post will help you with your evaluation process.
 On our next post, Gmelius’ CTO will cover some more technical aspects you should be aware of when choosing a CRM for your SMB — from essential feature performance characteristics to GDPR compliance.
 Stay tuned!